jamesyu/gmailr/readme.markdown

 Gmailr: A Gmail Javascript API
 ==============================

-Gmailr is a javascript library that methods that let you interact and get data from the Gmail interface.
+Gmailr is a javascript library that lets you interact and get data from the Gmail interface.
 It is meant to be injected into the Gmail DOM directly, usually through a browser plugin.

 Note: this is not an official Gmail API, and is not affiliated with Google.